apivideo/api.video-api-client-generator/templates/documentation/live-streaming/create-a-live-stream.md

 You'll want to grab your live stream's streamKey from the response.
 It's required for use with OBS.
 To get started:

-1. Install OBS if need be.
+1. Install OBS.
 You can grab the software here: [OBS Studio](https://obsproject.com/)

 2. Establish a source.
 In the sources section, choose a video feed to share.
 You could choose to share your screen or to share your camera (on a Mac: Video Capture Device, and then in the "Device" dropdown, select the camera).
 You should now see the video source in the main OBS window.